KaiIOB/ioBroker.wiim/README.md

 ## wiim adapter for ioBroker

-adapter to access Wiim devices
+adapter to access Wiim/Arylic devices

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later.